Integrating Network and Attack Graphs for Service-Centric Impact Analysis

-The relative changes of the node-wise expected impacts $C_{IN}$ and $C_{OUT}$ are presented in Figures~\ref{fig:mon_nodes_inbound_delta}~and~\ref{fig:mon_nodes_outbound_delta}, respectively.
-The results we obtain are consistent with those acquired from the vulnerability mitigation simulations.
-It is obvious that adding monitoring to a node mainly affects its own expected cumulative inbound and outbound impacts, with the exception of $C_{IN}(4)$ and $C_{IN}(6)$, which are already zero in the initial case.
+The relative changes of the node-wise expected impacts $C_{IN}$ and $C_{OUT}$ are presented in Fig.~\ref{fig:mon_nodes_inbound_delta}~and~\ref{fig:mon_nodes_outbound_delta}, respectively.
+The results we obtained are consistent with those acquired from the vulnerability mitigation simulations.
+It is obvious that adding monitoring to a node mainly affects its own expected cumulative inbound and outbound impacts, with the exception of $C_{IN}(4)$ and $C_{IN}(6)$, which were already zero in the initial case.
 More interesting is how added monitoring affects the inbound impact of nodes later in the attack path and the outbound impact of nodes both earlier and later in the attack path.
 In general, adding monitoring to the nodes that are targeted early in the attack (nodes 1, 4, 6, and 8) tends to have higher relative change than adding monitoring to those that are targeted later (i.e., nodes 2, 3, and 7).
 By adding monitoring to the early states of the attack, the probability of successfully exploiting the early states of the attack without being caught is reduced, and therefore the probability of reaching the latter states is also reduced, which in turn reduces the expected impact of the attack.

-Unsurprisingly, adding monitoring to node~4 results in the largest relative change in $C_{IN}$ and $C_{OUT}$ when averaged over the nodes.
-This could be expected, as fixing its foothold vulnerability \emph{DIRECT-ACCESS} results in the largest relative change in $C_{IN}$, $C_{OUT}$ and $CE[I_{S18}]$ in the vulnerability fixing case.
-Also consistent with the previous findings is that adding monitoring to node~2 results in high relative changes of both $C_{IN}$ and $C_{OUT}$.
+Unsurprisingly, adding monitoring to node~4 resulted in the largest relative change in $C_{IN}$ and $C_{OUT}$ when averaged over the nodes.
+This could be expected, as fixing its foothold vulnerability \emph{DIRECT-ACCESS} resulted in the largest relative change in $C_{IN}$, $C_{OUT}$ and $CE[I_{S18}]$ in the vulnerability fixing case.
+Also consistent with the previous findings is that adding monitoring to node~2 resulted in high relative changes of both $C_{IN}$ and $C_{OUT}$.
 This is explained by vulnerabilities affecting node~2, such as \emph{CVE-2008-0015} and \emph{CVE-2001-0439}, both of which have a large change in $CE[I_{S18}]$ in the vulnerability mitigation case.